Triumph Dolomite (1934–1940): Road test

 A 14/60 four-door four-light saloon was road tested by The Times.
 Head clearance was described as moderate but it was felt there was good width and leg room for two persons in the back seat and the doorways gave "reasonable entrance".
 Interior fittings included three electric lights, two-way visors, a sliding roof, three ashtrays, an instrument board with large dial clock and speedometer, a telescopic spring steering wheel, wholly automatic chassis lubrication, a jacking system and a windscreen which could be wound out to give a direct view.

 At the front the equipment included a stabilizing bumper, two wind horns, two fog lights, two large headlamps and small side lamps on the wings.
 It was particularly noted that the modernistic front to the radiator was a die casting and not a tinny assembly.

 Testers described driving the car as giving the impression of a fine feel of control and with an engine to match that.
 Smooth enough to be thought of as a six the engine had "high mettle" and did not mind being called upon for speed affording almost "sportslike" pickup.
-The gearchange was considered "a delight" with a well located small remote control lever and excellent syncromesh.
+The gearchange was considered "a delight" with a well located small remote control lever and excellent synchromesh.
 Steering was not too heavy.
 The driver was given a good view ahead and behind though the view through the back windows was rather small.

 The steering and suspension were rated as "adequate", back passengers they said "travel with comfort", top speed was found to be about 75 miles an hour.Price as tested was £348.